Cuba's ex-leader Fidel Castro dies at 90

 HAVANA, Nov.
 26, Kyodo

-Former Cuban leader Fidel Castro, who was pivotal in Cuba's 1959 revolution and led the country for almost half a century, died Friday night, his brother and successor President Raul Castro said, according to state-run Cuban Television.
+Fidel Castro, who led the 1959 Cuban revolution and the country for almost half a century afterwards as an iconic figure in world affairs, died Friday night, his brother and successor President Raul Castro said.
 He was 90.

-Fidel assumed power in February 1959 after toppling the U.S.-backed regime in the revolution that soon led the Caribbean-island nation to ally with the Soviet Union.
+In footage aired on state-run Cuban Television, Raul said the revolutionary died at 10:29 p.m. and that his body will be cremated.
+The president did not say what had caused his brother's death.

-With the United States having severed diplomatic ties with Cuba in 1961, Fidel became a central figure in global affairs when the world was brought to the brink of nuclear war during the Cuban Missile Crisis the following year.
+Fidel had formally relinquished power in 2008 after undergoing intestinal surgery in 2006.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.